Guacam-Ole/toot2toulouse/README.md

 Crossposting is not done by the web application but a dedicated service:

 ### Service
 The Service can be installed onto any location on your server.
 But it will need to access the configfile and databasefile from the web application.
-These paths are the only things to configure on the service:
+So there are only a few things to be configured for the service: ('config.json')
 ```
 {
+  "paths": {
       "database": "<absolute path do your database dir>",
       "config": "<absolute path to your config directory>",
       "log": "<absolute path to the logfile>"
+  },
+  "loglevel":"Information"
 }
 ```